On the regularity problem for parabolic operators and the role of half-time derivative: Introduction

 In order to properly formulate the Regularity problem for parabolic PDEs we first note that due to natural parabolic scaling $\nabla u$ scales like a half derivative time-derivative $D^{1/2}_tu $, since the second derivative $\nabla^2 u$ behaves like $\partial_t u$.
 However, $D^{1/2}_tu $ is a non-local object which requires some thoughts on how to deal with it and what conditions to impose.

-The initial formulation of the Regularity problem is due to Brown \cite{Bro87, Bro89} who formulated it on Lipschitz cylinders, that is on domains of the form $\Omega=\mathcal{O}\times [0,T]$ where $\mathcal O\subset\mathbb {R}^n$ is a bounded Lipschitz domain and time variable runs over a bounded interval $[0,T]$.
-Subsequent authors such as Mitrea \cite{M}, Nystr\'om \cite{Nys06} or Castro-Rodr\'iguez-L\'opez-Staubach \cite{CRS} have dealt with this issue in a similar way.
+The initial formulation of the Regularity problem is due Fabes and Rivi\`ere \cite{FR} who formulated it for $C^1$ cylinders which was then re-formulated to Lipschitz cylinders by Brown \cite{Bro87, Bro89}.
+Here by Lipschitz cylinders we understand domains of the form $\Omega=\mathcal{O}\times [0,T]$ where $\mathcal O\subset\mathbb {R}^n$ is a bounded Lipschitz domain and time variable runs over a bounded interval $[0,T]$.
+Subsequent authors such as Mitrea \cite{M}, Nystr\"om \cite{Nys06} or Castro-Rodr\'iguez-L\'opez-Staubach \cite{CRS} have dealt with this issue in a similar way.